Get Started with Chatter

 Here’s how to upload a profile picture:

-1. Open your profile page in the Trailhead Playground by clicking the View profile icon View profile icon and then clicking your name.
-Tip Tip There are many links on the pop-up that opens when you click the View profile icon.
-Use them to access your personal settings, log out, log in with your other usernames, and set your preferred display density: comfy or compact.
-Comfy has more white space than compact, it’s more spread out.
-Compact is … compact.
+Tip: There are many links in the pop-up that opens when you click the View profile icon.
+Use them to access your personal settings, log out, log in with your other usernames, and set your preferred display density, comfy or compact.
+Comfy has more white space than compact.

-3. Click the Edit About Me (pencil) icon, and create an About Me statement.
+- Click the pencil icon and create an About Me statement.
 Add some background that gives your colleagues a way to get to know you.

-5. Enter information about yourself, including your Name, Title, and contact information.
+- Enter information about yourself, including your name, title, and contact information.

 Your profile page offers a lot more than just your own profile.
 It also displays lists of:

-• People who you follow (which link to their profiles)
+- People who you follow (with links to their profiles)

-• People who follow you (which link to their profiles)
+- People who follow you (with links to their profiles)

-• Groups that you’re a member of (which link to those groups)
+- Groups that you’re a member of (with links to those groups)

-You can add your own banner to your profile, too.
-In the default banner, click the Update Banner Photo icon Banner Image icon, and follow the instructions for uploading a banner image.
+You can add your own banner image to your profile, too.
+In the default banner image, click the Update Banner Photo icon and follow the instructions for uploading a banner image.

 Now you know the basics of updating your profile.
 The next unit covers how to join the conversation.